derektypist/scheme-tracker/README.md

 ## Deployment

 It will be deployed to Heroku.
-Make sure requirements.txt is up to date.
+Make sure requirements.txt is up to date by using pip3 freeze > requirements.txt after adding new libraries (e.g. Stripe).

 ## Credits